dgaydukov/cert-aws/files/sa.md

 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
 Role can't be assign to user.

 You can define permissions by assigning policies to group/user.
 There are 2 types of policy
-* aws managed - most common policies created by aws (for example s3/ec2 access and so on...)
+* aws managed - most common policies created by aws (for example s3/ec2 access and so on...  b  )
 * managed by you - custom policies created by end user